-Factoring involves the purchase of corporate accounts receivable by a factoring company.
-Only about three percent of business owners know that factoring is an option, but for many companies it can mean the difference between fighting to stay afloat and having the money to take advantage of opportunities and grow the business.
+Factoring involves the purchase of corporate accounts receivable by a third-party company.
+For many companies, factoring can mean the difference between fighting to stay afloat and having the money to take advantage of opportunities to grow the business.

-Here's how factoring works: say a business has $100,000 in accounts receivable outstanding.
+Here's how factoring works: Say a business has $100,000 in accounts receivable outstanding.
 There is a gap between the collection of the accounts and the needs of the company to pay salaries, suppliers and the costs of new projects.
 Before the credit crunch, the business might have gone to a lender and received a loan backed with the accounts receivable.
-Today, though, those loans are much harder to come by.
+Today, though, those loans are harder to come by.
 That's where a factoring company comes in.
-By purchasing those outstanding invoices, factors can provide timely funding to help businesses make payroll, complete projects or expand operations.
+[Read related article: A Guide to Choosing the Right Small Business Loan]

+The biggest advantage of factoring is its rapid turnaround.
+Typically, businesses can get funds within one or two business days.
 Factoring differs from traditional bank loans because the credit decision is based on the quality of the receivables rather than other criteria – how long the company has been in business, financial ratios and personal credit scores, for example – that a bank would take into consideration.

 In general, the factoring company will advance 80% of your invoice.
 When you pay the due invoice, the factor forwards the remaining 20%, minus fees.
 Factoring differs from equity financing in that factors don't take equity in the company and do not interfere in management.
 Since contracts are short-term, the client elects to stop factoring whenever they choose.

 Each company's cost of factoring is based on their risk, industry and market position.
 For companies that struggle to secure bank loans and need additional capital to make ends meet or take advantage of growing market opportunities, factoring may be a solution.